learn-co-curriculum/dsc-linear-regression-statsmodels-lab/README.md

 # A very low R_squared explaining only 33% of variance in the target variable.

 # A "unit" increase in radio spending is associated with a 0.2025 "unit" increase in Sales.
-# OR An additional 1,000 spent on TV is associated with an increase in sales of 20.02
+# OR An additional 1,000 spent on TV is associated with an increase in sales of 202.5

 # There is obvious heteroscedasticity as with the case of TV.
 ```

 ## The Answer

-Based on above analysis, you can conclude that none of the two chosen predictors is ideal for modeling a relationship with the sales volumes. `Newspaper` clearly violated the linearity assumption. `TV` and `radio` did not provide a high value for the coefficient of determination, where TV performed slightly better than the radio.
+Based on the above analysis, you can conclude that none of the two chosen predictors is ideal for modeling a relationship with the sales volumes. `Newspaper` clearly violated the linearity assumption. `TV` and `radio` did not provide a high value for the coefficient of determination, where TV performed slightly better than the radio.
 There is obvious heteroscdasticity in the residuals for both variables.

 > We can either look for further data, perform extra preprocessing or use more advanced techniques.

-Remember there are lots of technqiues we can employ to fix these data.
+Remember there are lots of techniques we can employ to fix these data.

 Whether we should call TV the "best predictor" or label all of them "equally useless", is a domain specific question and a marketing manager would have a better opinion on how to move forward with this situation.